rajewsky-lab/openst/docs/computational/preprocessing_imaging.md

 !!! warning
      If you use a different microscope, please refer to the documentation of your microscope for how to stitch tile-scans into a single image.
-The open-ST pipeline expects one single file in either `tiff`, `jpeg` or `png` formats.
+The Open-ST pipeline expects one single file in either `tiff`, `jpeg` or `png` formats.

 ## Stitching with the script